sabin2000pro/sabinlungudotcpp/README.md

 # Background  #

 My name is Sabin Constantin Lungu, I am originally from Romania, I moved to the United Kingdom when I was 3 years old.
-I am studying a Master's in Software Engineering, my goal is to develop front-end and back-end Web Applications (Full-stack) using HTML, CSS, JavaScript as the main front-end stack and I am also in the process of learning the following front-end frameworks to build complex web applications:
+I am studying a Master's in Software Engineering, my goal is to develop front-end and back-end Web Applications (Full-stack) using HTML, CSS & JavaScript as the main front-end stack and NodeJS, ExpressJS, MongoDB & Mongoose as the back-end server-side stack.

 I also develop Android mobile applications using **Java as an Object-Oriented Programming Language (OOP)**

-**1. AngularJS**

-**2. ReactJS**

-As well as utilising these front-end technologies, I am also learning these back-end technologies to implement code on the server-side of my Web Application projects:
+As well as utilising these front-end frameworks, I am also learning these back-end frameworks to implement code on the server-side of my Web Application projects:

 - NodeJS